DillonSteyl/SCIE1000/Week 9/newton_context.md

 You have been given a particular capacitor whose maximum voltage difference is 10000V, and you want to know the current at which this occurs.

-The following equation gives the voltage difference given a current c.
+The following equation gives the voltage difference (in volts) given a current c (in amps).

 `V(c) = ce^(0.05c)*1000`